-MFW v.
-Takeover Directive.
-Will MFW have the added benefit of going global, for example, by displacing MBR?
-Can MFW perform functions as broad as MBR?
-Unlike Delaware, globally, cash freezeouts are heavily restricted.
-The Takeover Directive permits them, but only very sparingly.
-Among jurisdictions that do permit cash freezeouts, many use regimes similar to the Directive.
-The adage of all-important exact price determinations might have contributed to this.
-The purported merit of the Directive’s ex ante rule approach is the policing of control transactions with the minimal use, if any, of judiciaries.
-The reexamination of the global dominance of the Directive’s approach is justified due to (i) the new insight that precise price determinations of controller freezeouts and other related party transactions are not critically important, and (ii) the advent of MFW’s new optional private solution consistent with this new insight.

-What Does the Takeover Directive Do?
-Through a set of its key features, largely, the Directive successfully addresses, ex ante, structural and substantive coercion and private benefits of control relating to transfers of control blocks.
+How Does the Takeover Directive Fare?
+Through a set of its interdependent key features, the Directive largely successfully addresses, ex ante, structural and substantive coercion and private benefits of control relating to transfers of control blocks.
 However, as part of its overall scheme, the Directive subjects cash freezeouts to a strict set of conditions.
-In many EU jurisdictions, controllers are allowed to buy all the remaining minority shares at a “fair price” once they own a prescribed threshold percentage, and depending on the choice of Member State, either after or through, tender offers to all the shareholders for all their holdings.
-If the former is chosen, the threshold percentage must be 90% or more but not more than 95%.
-And, if the latter is chosen, the threshold is 90%.
-When the controller acquires at least 90% of the shares comprising the offer, then the offer price is presumed fair.
-However, under the guise of “shareholder protection,” this regime skews prices to exceed fair market values in third party acquisitions.
+In the EU jurisdictions, controllers are allowed to buy all the remaining minority shares at a “fair price” once they, depending on the choice of Member State, acquire to own, or acquire, a prescribed threshold percentage in tender offers.
+If the former is chosen, the threshold percentage must be 90% or more but not more than 95%, of all the shares.
+And, if the latter is chosen, the threshold is 90% of all the shares comprised in the offers.
+When the controller acquires shares in a mandatory offer or at least 90% of the shares comprised in a voluntary offer, then the offer price is presumed fair.
+However, under the guise of “shareholder protection,” this regime pressures prices to skew to exceed fair market values in third party acquisitions.
 This discourages efficiency enhancing third party acquisitions.
 The high thresholds also invite holdouts.
 Equal Opportunity Rule (EOR), MBR’s corollary, prevents transfers of control blocks without giving minority shareholders an opportunity to sell under the same conditions in a tender offer.
 EOR prevents inefficient transfers of control blocks attributable to increased private benefits of control.
-It achieves its purpose but only in a limited context.
+It achieves its objective, but it is is narrow.
 It fails to curb many opportunities for controllers to extract private benefits of control.
 In addition, EOR discourages many efficient transfers of control blocks.
+Overall, the Directive does not fare particularly well under the guiding principle.